hasura/graphql-engine/manual/SDKs/ios-sdk.rst

 Filestore Service
 ~~~~~~~~~~~~~~~~~

-Hasura provides a filestore service, which can be used to upload and
+Hasura provides a filestore microservice, which can be used to upload and
 download files.
-To use the Filestore service properly, kindly take a
+To use the Filestore microservice properly, kindly take a
 look at the docs
 `here <https://docs.hasura.io/0.13/ref/hasura-microservices/filestore/index.html>`__.